Mouliexp/AnimeNotifier/README.md

 #Anime Notifier
+(Android app)

-Notifies the user when a anime is aired
+Notifies the user when a anime is aired.